sfc-gh-bwrobel/hackathon-the-acolyte-chatbot/doc/Path_Actors-Full_Chat.md

 1. Does he appear in The Acolyte?
 1. How does he appear in the Acolyte?
 1. List all characters that were killed in The Acolyte.

+## Done

+Thank you for folliwing the whole path!